paulfioravanti/paulfioravanti.github.io/README.md

 This blog currently uses the [Minimal Mistakes][] theme.

-Previously, it used the [Minima][] theme, as that seemed to be the theme that worked best out of the box with Jekyll 3.6, and was usable on [Github Pages][].
+Previously, it used the [Minima][] theme, as that seemed to be the theme that worked best out of the box with Jekyll 3.6, and was usable on [GitHub Pages][].

 ## Deployment

-This blog is current deployed to [Github Pages][], but Github Pages tend to be slow at updating their Jekyll technical stack, and they only support a [limited set of plugins][Github Pages Supported Plugin List].
+This blog is current deployed to [GitHub Pages][], but GitHub Pages tend to be slow at updating their Jekyll technical stack, and they only support a [limited set of plugins][GitHub Pages Supported Plugin List].

-So, I'm using [Travis CI][] as both a test harness and a deployment pipeline to bypass the limitations of the [Pages gem][], and allow Jekyll to use the latest gems, as well as plugins not supported by Github's `safe` mode.
+I initially used [Travis CI][] as both a test harness and a deployment pipeline to bypass the limitations of the [Pages gem][], and allow Jekyll to use the latest gems, as well as plugins not supported by GitHub's `safe` mode (see my blog post _[Build a CI/CD pipeline for your Jekyll site][]_ for more information about how I got a Travis-GitHub Pages test/deploy pipeline working).

-See my post _[Build a CI/CD pipeline for your Jekyll site][]_ for more information about how to get a Travis-Github Pages test/deploy pipeline working.
+However, I now use [GitHub Actions][] for CI/CD.
+See the [`ci.yml`][] file for details.

 ## License